Blurit On-Premise Documentation

 Linux dependencies

-Note: Don't follow this step if you plan to run BlurIt OP on Windows.
-Go there instead.
+Note: Don't follow this step if you plan to run BlurIt OP on Windows. instead.

 This script will install the software requirements to run BlurIt On-Premise on your server.
 It will install Nvidia drivers, Docker CE, and Nvidia-docker on Ubuntu, Debian, and RHEL/CentOS.
-If you are installing BlurIt on an old server and want to maintain specific version dependencies, we don't recommend to use this script but rather to manually install everything.
+If you are installing BlurIt on an old server and want to maintain specific version dependencies, we don't recommend to use this script but rather to .

 To begin, extract the BlurIt OP archive using the following command: